Thomas Marcus Decatur Ward: Start of church career

 At age 20, he received his license to preach and joined the New England Conference in 1846.
 Ward became a church elder in 1849.

 Ward soon became a member of the AME church hierarchy in Pennsylvania.
-He was then was elected secretary of the New England Conference for the territories within the national church.
+He was then elected secretary of the New England Conference for the territories within the national church.
 During this conference, Ward broached the idea of a "California mission".
 The church sent him to San Francisco to accomplish it.

 San Francisco mission

 When Ward arrived in San Francisco, he found the AME church to be very small and impoverished.
 He was forced to find outside work to survive.
 He lived in a small complex on 532 Bush Lane.
 Soon after his arrival, the church was attacked by an arsonist in 1854.

 From 1854 until 1856, Ward worked as a Sunday School teacher and pastor at Saint Andrews African Methodist Episcopal Church in Sacramento.
 In 1855 and later years, Ward was an active participant in the annual California State Convention of Colored Citizens, including hosting the event at his church in 1857.

 Ward became involved in the campaign to Archy Lee.
 In 1857, Lee had been transported from Mississippi to Sacramento.
-In 1867, Ward helped raise $50,000 dollars for legals costs of three trials that eventually emancipated Lee.
+In 1867, Ward helped raise US $50,000 for legal costs of three trials that eventually emancipated Lee.
 Ward later spent US $3,050 to stop Lee's former owner from kidnapping him back to Mississippi.

 After the beginning of the American Civil War, Ward was president of the California Contraband Relief Association and provided funds for the care of the freedmen.
 In the mid 1860s Ward was elected as Bishop to the Pacific Coast at the church's annual conference.
 Ward acted as a delegate to and was also the chair of the education committee of the California State Convention of the Colored Citizens.